-We also calculated the difference in cost between the decentralised and centralised mitigation strategies (see Supplementary Figure S6).
-This is useful because it reveals the marginal net benefit of centrally imposed PHSMs.
-The marginal cost of the decentralised response compared to the centralised response is small when the cost per infection $k$ is low, meaning that the rationale for intervention is relatively weak.

-Figure \ref{fig:4}a shows the threshold time horizon at which elimination or suppression becomes more cost-effective than mitigation, for a range of values of $R_0$ and the cost per infection $k$.
-If an effective vaccine is expected to become available before the threshold time, elimination or suppression is more cost-effective.
-If a vaccine is not expected before the threshold time then mitigation is more cost-effective.
-As the cost per infection $k$ increases, the threshold time increases, which means that elimination or suppression is more likely to be cost-effective, even if a vaccine is not expected for a relatively long time.
-As $R_0$ increases, the threshold time decreases, meaning that elimination or suppression is only cost-effective if an effective vaccine is expected relatively quickly.
+{\hl The cumulative average cost of the suppression and elimination responses increases linearly with time (see Eqs. \eqref{eq:sup_cost} and \eqref{eq:elim_cost}), whereas the cumulative cost of the decentralised and centralised mitigation responses increases during the period of epidemic activity before levelling out.
+Therefore, the most cost-effective strategy will depend on the planner's time horizon.} Figure \ref{fig:4} shows the threshold time horizon $T_\mathrm{crit}$ below which elimination or suppression is more cost-effective than mitigation, for a range of parameter values. {\hl If an effective vaccine is expected to become available before $T_\mathrm{crit}$, elimination or suppression is more cost-effective, otherwise mitigation is more cost-effective.
+The threshold time is an increasing function of the cost per infection $k$.
+The threshold time is large when $R_0$ is small, but relatively insensitive to $R_0$ for values of $R_0$ above around 1.75 where elimination is preferred to suppression.
+Fig. \ref{fig:4}b shows that, for $R_0=3$ and $k=$ \$6000, the threshold time is a decreasing function of the border-related outbreak frequency $r$, outbreak detection time $t_\mathrm{det}$, and TTI transmission multiplier $\alpha$.}